 SFDA regulations for livestock and poultry meat products require that health certificates accompany shipments of livestock and poultry meat, and the certificates must clearly indicate that animals slaughtered have not been fed animal protein.
-In order for the U.S. Food Safety and Inspection Service (FSIS) to issue the required animal protein free certification, U.S. exporters of beef, poultry and related products to the Kingdom must come from slaughter facilities that participate in the Agricultural Marketing Service's (AMS) Export Verification (EV) Programs: the USDA Bovine Export Verification Program for beef or the Animal Protein Free Verification Program for poultry (APFV).
+In order for the U.S. Food Safety and Inspection Service (FSIS) to issue the required animal protein free certification, U.S. exports of beef and related products to the Kingdom must come from slaughter facilities that participate in the Agricultural Marketing Service's (AMS) and included in the Official Listing of Eligible Suppliers to the USDA Bovine EV Programs at this link.